 L-R: solidLUUV with Ricoh Theta S, solidLUUV with Giroptic 360° and solidLUUV with Sphericam.

 The industry is growing at a spectacular rate.
 According to a report by Deloitte, 2016 is expected to see 2.5 million virtual reality (VR) headsets sold, with Samsung leading this area.
 While a majority of the movement in 2016 will be within gaming industry, with around 10 million copies of VR games expected to be sold, VR headsets and 360° cameras are quickly entering the consumer industry.
 According to Deloitte, VR is still new to consumers, but is paramount for businesses to create more captivating experiences for their customers.

 VR and 360° video has great potential for marketing to consumers, and providing a real experience when the consumer cannot be present.
-Nestle teamed up with google to transport its customers directly the coffee fields in Brazil as part of a marketing campaign for Nescafé.
+Nestlé teamed up with Google to transport its customers directly to the coffee fields in Brazil as part of a marketing campaign for Nescafé.
 But it’s not only marketing, gaming and headsets that will benefit from the 360° frenzy.
-Accessories for VR, such as the above mentioned headsets, as well as stabilisers and gimbals will also play a big role in the quality of the video.
+Accessories for VR, such as the above-mentioned headsets, as well as stabilizers and gimbals will also play a big role in the quality of the video.
 Regular footage can be painful to watch without stabilization, but it’s even worse in 360°.
 As new 360° cameras are coming out, LUUV is happy to demonstrate how solidLUUV is future proof, and works with all 360° models, up to 500g.
 This is an exciting new industry for us too, because LUUV isn’t limited to just one type of camera, and even when 360° reaches the smartphone, we will be here waiting…

 LUUV is a Berlin-based hardware startup and are responsible for creating the world’s first all-in-one video stabilizer for all action cameras, smartphones, compact and 360° cameras.